Skip to content

 The Substance abuse

 Going back to the aforementioned retro aspect, I was initially confused about when the film was supposed to take place with the Jane Fondaesque fitness videos.
 However, this is not the sole aspect of the film that feels dated.
-It is even more the formulaic depiction of women in the Western world as victims or useless after a certain age.
+That goes even more for the formulaic depiction of women in the Western world as victims or useless after a certain age.
 That kind of thinking feels antiquated today.
 I am not bringing this up polemically but rather to point out that this kind of thinking could lead to a negative confirmation bias, and embracing it as a fact of life would be highly restricting.
 One could find countless examples of the opposite attitude, even in the entertainment or fashion industries.

 The Substance Demi Moore